0110100101/Give-role-to-member-discord.py-/README.md

 ### main py
 most of the code in is there , the code after @tasks_loop is the one which checks status, gives roles

+> i have mentioned in hastags what to do